thepsychonaut421/ListingFlow/README.md

    - Find Technical Specs (brand, model, and other technical attributes)
 3. **Review & adjust** extracted data inside the product form in ListingFlow.
 4. **Export back to ERPNext** — all technical specifications will be appended to the **Description** field.
+5. **Publish to Shopify** - use the action menu to create the product in your store.

 ---